Data warehouse: Normalized approach

-In the normalized approach, the data in the data warehouse are stored following, to a degree, database normalization rules.
-Tables are grouped together by subject areas that reflect general data categories (e.g., data on customers, products, finance, etc.).
-The normalized structure divides data into entities, which creates several tables in a relational database.
-When applied in large enterprises the result is dozens of tables that are linked together by a web of joins.
-Furthermore, each of the created entities is converted into separate physical tables when the database is implemented (Kimball, Ralph 2008).
+In the normalized approach, the data in the warehouse are stored following, to a degree, database normalization rules.
+Normalized relational database tables are grouped into subject areas (for example, customers, products and finance).
+When used in large enterprises, the result is dozens of tables linked by a web of joins.(Kimball, Ralph 2008).

 The main advantage of this approach is that it is straightforward to add information into the database.
-Some disadvantages of this approach are that, because of the number of tables involved, it can be difficult for users to join data from different sources into meaningful information and to access the information without a precise understanding of the sources of data and of the data structure of the data warehouse.
+Disadvantages include that, because of the large number of tables, it can be difficult for users to join data from different sources into meaningful information and access the information without a precise understanding of the date sources and the data structure of the data warehouse.

-Both normalized and dimensional models can be represented in entity-relationship diagrams as both contain joined relational tables.
-The difference between the two models is the degree of normalization (also known as Normal Forms).
+Both normalized and dimensional models can be represented in entity–relationship diagrams because both contain joined relational tables.
+The difference between them is the degree of normalization.
 These approaches are not mutually exclusive, and there are other approaches.
 Dimensional approaches can involve normalizing data to a degree (Kimball, Ralph 2008).

-In Information-Driven Business, Robert Hillard proposes an approach to comparing the two approaches based on the information needs of the business problem.
-The technique shows that normalized models hold far more information than their dimensional equivalents (even when the same fields are used in both models) but this extra information comes at the cost of usability.
+In Information-Driven Business, Robert Hillard compares the two approaches based on the information needs of the business problem.
+He concludes that normalized models hold far more information than their dimensional equivalents (even when the same fields are used in both models) but at the cost of usability.
 The technique measures information quantity in terms of information entropy and usability in terms of the Small Worlds data transformation measure.